t-h-o-m/ESD/README.md

 This will allow the use of a website to interact with the scripts easily.

 ### Configuration
 We use RSA keys to configure the machines on OVH.
-The private RSA key used should be located in the file agilitation/id_rsa.
+The private RSA key used should be given in the file `master.sh` on line 19.

 ## Information for use
 We use the OVH API to automate the processes for fetching and sending information to the server.
 To use our solution, you will need credentials allowing the aplication modification of your OVH project (https://api.ovh.com/createToken/).